 The Euro and the United States Dollar are the two biggest currencies in the world, and represent the globe’s largest trading and economic blocs.
 This is the reason why numerous multinational corporations conduct their business within both Europe and the United States, having offices on both continents, and have a continual requirement to hedge their exchange-rate risk.
 These firms are therefore always involved in trading EUR to USD, and USD to EUR.

-As the EUR USD pairing is so popular, there are virtually no arbitrage opportunities, yet this currency pair is still one of the most common chosen by Forex traders.
-As it is also the most liquid currency pairing in the world, the EURUSD offers low bid-ask spreads as well as constant liquidity for investors who want to sell or buy.
+As the EUR/USD pairing is so popular, there are virtually no arbitrage opportunities, yet this currency pair is still one of the commonest chosen by Forex traders.
+As it is also the most liquid currency pairing in the world, the EUR/USD offers low bid–ask spreads as well as constant liquidity for investors who want to sell or buy.
 The popularity of this pairing is increased because both of these features are of incredible importance to speculators.
-Due to the vast numbers of market participants and constantly available financial and economic data, traders are able to consistently re-examine and formulate their opinions and positions on this currency pair, and the constant activity allows for high volatility levels leading to great opportunities for traders to make a profit.
-The combination of volatility and liquidity makes the EUR USD pair a great place for newcomers to Forex trading to begin their exploration of the financial markets, however they should also bear in mind that a good understanding of risk management is essential when trading foreign currencies.
+Due to the vast numbers of market participants and constantly available financial and economic data, traders are able to constantly re-examine and reformulate their opinions and positions on this currency pair, and the perpetual activity allows for high volatility levels, leading to great opportunities for traders to make a profit.
+The combination of volatility and liquidity makes the EUR/USD pair a great place for newcomers to Forex trading to begin their exploration of the financial markets.
+They should also bear in mind, however, that a good understanding of risk management is essential when trading foreign currencies.

 Facts About the US Dollar